sondos31/reading-notes/trees/Readme.md

 #Traversals
 An important aspect of trees is how to traverse them.
 Traversing a tree allows us to search for a node, print out the contents of a tree, and much more!
 There are two categories of traversals when it comes to trees:

+# Traversals
+An important aspect of trees is how to traverse them.
+Traversing a tree allows us to search for a node, print out the contents of a tree, and much more!
+There are two categories of traversals when it comes to trees:

+Depth First
+Breadth First

 # Depth First
 Breadth First
 Depth First